 Professor Makoto Shichida began his career as a passionate and much-loved English teacher in Gotsu, Japan.
-He taught all ages from infants to adults and as his career progressed he noticed how much faster and easier the youngest children were learning.
-He became so curious about this phenomenon that he dedicated the next 20 years to researching early childhood brain development and psychology.
+He taught all ages from infants to adults and noticed how much faster and easier the youngest children were learning as his career progressed.
+Intrigued by this phenomenon, he dedicated the next 20 years to researching early childhood brain development and psychology.

-The Shichida Method was founded in 1958 as the original whole-brain teaching method.
-It is designed to draw out the innate abilities all children are born with.
-The first Shichida Early Learning Centre opened in 1976 and its popularity has since grown around the world.
+He founded the Shichida Method in 1958 as the original whole-brain teaching method.
+The Shichida Method is designed to draw out the innate abilities all children are born with.
+In 1976, he opened the first Shichida Early Learning Centre, and its popularity has since grown worldwide.

-His aim in creating the Shichida Method was not only to strengthen the neural connections of right-brain abilities in harmony with the development of the left brain, but to teach children and their families how to use these extraordinary abilities to make a positive difference in the world.
+His aim in creating the Shichida Method was not only to strengthen the neural connections of right-brain abilities in harmony with the development of the left brain but also to teach children and their families how to use these extraordinary abilities to make a positive difference in the world.

-Professor Shichida had a doctorate in education and was a well-known public figure in Japan for his numerous contributions to brain research and learning achievements.
-He was awarded the highest honorable Merit Prize by the World Science Council, a distinguished service for World Peace Grand Knight Title in 1997 and the World Peace Prize in 1998.
-In 2003, he was bestowed the Swedish Academy for Health and Medical Sciences Grand Prize and the Higashiku Ninomiya Invention Award.
+Professor Shichida held a doctorate in education.
+He was a well-known public figure in Japan for his numerous contributions to brain research and learning achievements.
+He was awarded the highest honorable Merit Prize by the World Science Council, received a distinguished service for the World Peace Grand Knight Title in 1997, and was honored with the World Peace Prize in 1998.
+In 2003, he received the Swedish Academy for Health and Medical Sciences Grand Prize and the Higashiku Ninomiya Invention Award.

-Makoto Shichida led a worldwide revolution in education that is changing the way we understand children, their learning styles and their brain capabilities.
-Sadly, he passed away on the 22nd of April 2009.
+Makoto Shichida led a worldwide revolution in education.
+His teaching method transformed our understanding of children, their learning styles, and their brain capabilities.
+Unfortunately, Makoto Shichida passed away on the 22nd of April 2009.